 In December 2021, we entered into an employment agreement with Ms. Craig, pursuant to which Ms. Craig serves as our Founder and Chief Executive Officer.
-Ms. Craig's employment agreement provides for an annual base salary of \$125,000 and provides that Ms. Craig will be eligible for an annual discretionary bonus, with a target equal to 100% of her base salary, based on the achievement of certain performance objectives established by our Board of Directors.
+Ms. Craig's employment agreement provided for an annual base salary of \$125,000 and provides that Ms. Craig will be eligible for an annual discretionary bonus, with a target equal to 100% of her base salary, based on the achievement of certain performance objectives established by our Board of Directors.
+As of July 1, 2023, Ms. Craig's base salary was increased to \$325,000.
 Ms. Craig's employment agreement contains standard non-competition and non-solicitation provisions.
 Ms. Craig is also eligible to receive additional equity-based compensation awards as the Company may grant from time to time.
 Ms. Craig's employment agreement further provides for standard expense reimbursement, vacation time and other standard executive benefits.